ApptivaAG/injoi-website/src/pages/en/about-us.md

 ## Mission

-Payflink makes it possible to order and pay via app in most restaurants.
+injoi makes it possible to order and pay via app in most restaurants.

 ## Values